Metropolitan Edison Company Sustainable Energy Fund – Energy Auditor Opportunity

 The fund will provide two $50,000 grants, one for audits to be conducted in the Met Ed territory and one for audits to be conducted in the Penelec territory.
 The grants may be awarded to the same organization, but could also be awarded to separate organizations.

 Do I qualify?

-To qualify for this grant, the organization and/or program must:
+To qualify for a grant, the organization and/or individual must:

 Be located in Pennsylvania.
 Provide proof of certification to conduct ASHRAE Level 2 Energy Audits.
 Demonstrate expertise and experience in providing professional audit reports and similar energy efficiency support to a wide variety (size/types) of building operators.
 Please note: the audits should not be focused on residential/home audits.
 This program is for nonprofit, commercial, and/or municipal buildings.

 We expect that the auditor(s) receiving the grant funding for this program will provide ASHRAE Level 2 audits in cooperation with selected building owners.
 The summary information defining the scope of a Level 2 audit, is taken from the website of “Energy Advantage.”

 ASHRAE Level 2 – Energy Survey and Analysis